Fascist Italy: Spain

 As the conquest of Ethiopia in the Second Italo-Ethiopian War made the Italian government confident in its military power, Mussolini joined the war to secure Fascist control of the Mediterranean, supporting the Nationalists to a greater extent than Nazi Germany did.
 The Royal Italian Navy (Regia Marina) played a substantial role in the Mediterranean blockade, and ultimately Italy supplied machine guns, artillery, aircraft, tankettes, the Aviazione Legionaria, and the Corpo Truppe Volontarie (CTV) to the Nationalist cause.
 The Italian CTV would, at its peak, supply the Nationalists with 50,000 men.
 Italian warships took part in breaking the Republican navy's blockade of Nationalist-held Spanish Morocco and took part in naval bombardment of Republican-held Málaga, Valencia, and Barcelona.
 In addition, the Italian air force made air raids of some note, targeting mainly cities and civilian targets.
 These Italian commitments were heavily propagandised in Italy proper, and became a point of fascist pride.
 In total, Italy provided the Nationalists with 660 planes, 150 tanks, 800 artillery pieces, 10,000 machine guns, and 240,747 rifles.

-Italian military for war and improve relations with the Roman Catholic Church.
+Italian military for war and improve relations with the Catholic Church.
 It was a success that secured Italy's naval access in and out of the Mediterranean Sea to the Atlantic Ocean and its ability to pursue its policy of Mare Nostrum without fear of opposition by Spain.
 The other major foreign contributor to the Spanish Civil War was Germany.
 This was the first time that Italian and German forces fought together since the Franco-Prussian War in the 1870s.
 During the 1930s, Italy built many large battleships and other warships to solidify Italy's hold on the Mediterranean Sea.